technoeren13/pastebin-mvc/README.md

 ExpressJS Pastebin Project With TypeScript

-I learning typescript, css with this project.
+I learning typescript and css with this project.